robert8138/deep-learning-deliberate-practice/README.md

 * [Deep Learning](http://www.deeplearningbook.org/): Written by Ian Goodfellow, Yoshua Bengio, and Aaron Courville.
 This is the book which covers in detail the mathematical underpinnings of many DL topics.

+* [Deep Learning with Python](https://www.manning.com/books/deep-learning-with-python): Deep Learning with Python introduces the field of deep learning using the Python language and the powerful Keras library.
+Written by Keras creator and Google AI researcher François Chollet, this book builds your understanding through intuitive explanations and practical examples.
+I heard a lot of great things about this book.

 ### Blogs

 #### Deep Learning

-* [Colab](http://colah.github.io/): His intuitive explanation of DL topics are very well regarded, and something that I plan to revisit from time to time.
 * [Andrej Karpathy's blog](http://karpathy.github.io/)
 	* [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/)
 	* [Yes, you should understand backprop](https://medium.com/@karpathy/yes-you-should-understand-backprop-e2f06eab496b)

+* [Colab](http://colah.github.io/): His intuitive explanation of DL topics are very well regarded, and something that I plan to revisit from time to time.

 #### Machine Learning in General